m-reza-rahman/jakartaee-azure/paas/README.md

 	```
 	az login
 	```
-## Start the Application on Managed WildFly
+## Start the Application on Managed JBoss EAP
 The next step is to get the application up and running on managed JBoss EAP.
 Follow the steps below to do so.

 * Start Eclipse.